 Parts B and D Out-of-Pocket Costs

-The Medicare Trustees project that by 2091, Parts B and D out-of-pocket costs – premiums and cost-sharing amounts – will consume 33 percent of the average Social Security check compared to 25 percent in 2017.
+The Medicare Trustees project that by 2092, Parts B and D out-of-pocket costs (premiums and cost-sharing amounts) will consume 35 percent of the average Social Security check compared to 23 percent in 2018.

 NATIONAL COMMITTEE POSITION

-The long-term outlook for Medicare is improving.
-Despite that, Medicare faces a long-term financial challenge due to the large increase in the number of beneficiaries as baby boomers reach age 65, skyrocketing prescription drug prices and overall health care inflation that continues to grow at too high a rate.
+Medicare faces a long-term financial challenge due to the large increase in the number of beneficiaries as baby boomers reach age 65, skyrocketing prescription drug prices and overall health care inflation that continues to increase at too high a rate.

 It is critical that we continue to implement reforms included in the Affordable Care Act that are containing costs and promoting access to quality health care.
 This includes supporting coordinated care through Accountable Care Organizations, medical homes, bundled payments, and reducing hospital readmissions and hospital-acquired infections, as well as efforts to further reduce spending due to waste, fraud and abuse.
 These provisions, along with requirements in the law to slow the rate of increase in provider payments and reduce overpayments to Medicare Advantage plans, are necessary to prevent Medicare costs from becoming unsustainable for both beneficiaries and the federal government.